lingui/js-lingui/docs/ref/catalog-formats.rst

     is still saved to the `msgid`/`msgstr` properties.
 To disable the warning that this might not be the expected behavior, include :code:`{ disableSelectWarning: true }` in the :conf:`formatOptions`.

-  - Source/development languages with more than two plurals could experience difficulties depending on whether custom message IDs are used and how the localization backend tool handles the catalog.
+  - Source/development languages with more than two plurals could experience difficulties when no custom IDs are used, as gettext cannot have more than two plurals cases identifying an item (:code:`msgid` and :code:`msgid_plural`).

-.. catalogformats:: pogettext

 JSON
 ====